 Moreover, President Truman's action extended the President's authority into a field that the Constitution predominantly assigns to Congress.
-See id. at 588 (discussing Congress's commerce power . . .); see also id. at 643 (explaining that Congress is given express authority to "raise and support Armies" . . . ).
 Thus, Youngstown involved an assertion of executive power that only stretched far beyond the President's core Commander in Chief functions, but that did so by intruding into areas where Congress has been given an express, and apparently dominant, role by the Constitution.